Delos & Rhenia History

 According to mythology, Delos was revealed to Leto among the waves of the Aegean Sea.
 Leto, who was being chased by the jealous wife of Zeus, Hera, was banished not to find a place on earth to deliver Zeus’ children.
 Poseidon, took pity on her and provided Delos as a place for her to give birth to Apollo and Artemis.

 On Delos are found the admirably well-preserved ruins of one of the largest, most significant, and best- organized ancient Greek settlements.

-At the end of the 6th cent B.C., the tendency of the Athenians was to take over the island: IN 540 B.C.
+At the end of the 6th cent B.C., the tendency of the Athenians was to take over the island.
+IN 540 B.C.
 Peisistratos ordered the first purification of the sanctuary.
-As a result of the second purification (426 B.C.) the entire contents of all the islands graves were remove to neighboring Rhenia.
-Afterwards in order to prevent desecration of the sanctuary, both births and deaths were forbidden on the island of Apollo.
+As a result of the second purification (426 B.C.), the entire contents of all the islands’ graves were removed to neighboring Rhenia.
+Afterward, in order to prevent the desecration of the sanctuary, both births and deaths were forbidden on the island of Apollo.